MLatIBDM/TP_classification/README.md

 #Let's take for example the second image of our training dataset and make the convolution product
 c1 = convolve ( as.cimg(mydata$train$array[,,,2]) , first_conv )

-#Convert the convolution result inot an array
+#Convert the convolution result into an array
 array_c1 = as.array(c1)

 #Let's plot it !